cuban-opensourcers/cuban-opensource/README.md

 ### Ruby

 - [kings-landing](https://github.com/codeadict/kings-landing): A modern, simple and customizable landing page dedicated to early customer acquisition for frugal entrepreneurs.
 Think it as an open-source alternative to LaunchRock without spending 5 bucks monthly.
+- [pluie](https://github.com/luilver/pluie): A fully functional platform for sending SMS.
+Ten of the most used SMS-Gateways implemented including Twilio.
+This project was the former core of [Knales](https://knales.github.io)